namomedia/ios-sdk/README.md

 5. Customize the look of your Ad Cell (Optional)

-  To customize the look of your ad cell you need to implement the optional methods in NamoAdCellProvider in the relevant TableViewController.
-There are 3 common ways of doing this.
+  To customize the look of your ad cell you need to implement the optional methods in NamoAdCellCustomizer in the relevant TableViewController.

-        #pragma mark - NamoAdCellProvider
+        #pragma mark - NamoAdCellCustomizer

         // @optional
         // Implement this method to return a completely custom ad